MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.110.md

 (c) That are irrigated;

-(d) That have reached the seventh growing season after being set out; and
+(d) That have reached the seventh leaf year after being set out; and

 (e) For which acceptable production records for at least the previous crop year are provided;

 (f) That are not figs:

-(1) Grown on acreage with less than 90 percent of a stand based on the original planting pattern unless we agree, in writing, to insure such figs;
+(1) Grown on acreage with less than 90 percent of a stand based on the original planting pattern, unless otherwise allowed by the Special Provisions;

 (2) Which we inspect and consider not acceptable;